 As a result of our survey, the BC Cancer Medical Dental Staff Association and Medical Staff Engagement Society have actively engaged with BC Cancer and Provincial Health Services Authority leadership in developing a wellness culture and strategy within the organization that focuses on improved staff well-being, improved models of care, and more efficient workflows, and on addressing staff shortages.
 Our survey was intended to illuminate the state of burnout in late 2019 and early 2020, inform dialogue between physicians and administration, and serve as a catalyst for co-developing strategies.
 The Ontario Medical Association Burnout Task Force 2021 suggests that top system-level solutions for reducing burnout in medical staff should include (1) reduced documentation and administrative work, (2) fair and equitable compensation, (3) increased work–life balance by making organizational policy changes, (4) seamless integration of digital health tools into physicians’ workflows, and (5) institutional supports for physician wellness.
 Organizations that ignore or underestimate the potential impact of staff well-being do so at their detriment.[19,20,23,28] Efforts to address physician burnout at BC Cancer would bring opportunities to improve the quality, safety, and efficiency of care, and enhance patient experience.

-This work was supported by funding from the SSC Facility Engagement Initiative and Canadian Association of Radiation Oncology.
+This work was supported by funding from the Specialist Services Committee Facility Engagement Initiative and the Canadian Association of Radiation Oncology.
 We would like to thank Jeremy Hamm, MSc, Department of Statistics and Epidemiology, Vancouver Cancer Centre, for statistical analysis.

 This article has been peer reviewed.